zv3zdochka/Cheat_Ege/README.md

 1. If you want to run the bot locally, you likely need to use either `Local_Search.py` or `Local_Search_async.py`.
 Choose the appropriate script based on your requirements and run it using Python.

-2. If you want to run Search.py on Yandex cloud virtual machine look VM.md
+2. If you want to run Search.py on Yandex cloud virtual machine visit VM.md.

 ## Search.py

 ## How to Run: